Innkeepers Steve and Dave’s 2025 Provincetown Dining Guide

 Jimmy’s Hideaway – Jimmy’s is a dark, intimate, cozy, warm restaurant with a Continental menu supplemented with comfort food specials and is extremely popular.
 There is also outdoor deck seating on the beach.
 One of the favorites of Aerie House guests.
 Reservations essential.

-Johnny Thai Bistro – Fully remodeled in 2022.
-Featuring extensive Thai menu in a very lively, high energy setting.
-Serve till late.
+Johnny Thai Bistro – Featuring extensive Thai menu in a very lively, high energy setting.
+Serve till late, 12:30AM.
 Adjacent Monkey Bar is a great place to enjoy a martini or two or three.

 Joon Bar & Kitchen – A fun, cozy spot with great food and extensive wine bar.
 Back to an a la carte menu.